 Healthcare professionals are increasingly leveraging live streaming technology to better communicate with their patients.
 Simultaneously, healthcare organizations are investing in their knowledge infrastructure by enhancing internal training relevant to live streaming.
-Deloitte research suggests that the global percentage of virtual video visits to doctors is expected to increase to 5% in 2021, from a meager figure of 1% in 2019.
+Deloitte research suggests that the global percentage of virtual video visits to doctors is expected to increase to 5% in 2021 from a meager figure of 1% in 2019.
 This is primarily because the users have keenly grasped the understanding of video-calling apps.
 The report further adds that virtual health has made high-quality care much more accessible and convenient, significantly enhancing provider-patient interactions and automating work processes.

 📹 Continued (Live) Streaming Wars

 The live streaming wars are expected to accelerate during 2021 while the service providers strive hard to offer live streaming solutions to grab a smart chunk of the market share.
 Prominent names such as Netflix, Prime, Disney Plus, and Apple Plus now offer mobile phones with OTT streaming services to cater to the rapidly growing live streaming niche.
 Interestingly, according to Uscreen research, the OTT market was worth $121.61 billion in 2019 and is projected to grow to $1.039 trillion by 2027.
 The battle is expected to become even more fierce over that last subscriber who can eventually help fight competition.
 This shift towards OTT and the evolution of on-demand viewing is expected to revolutionize how people generate and consume content in 2021.